 - A contact’s activity feed: every contact record has an activity feed so that you can see all of the notes, emails, completed follow ups and meetings, and deals that you’ve done with that person or company.
 It’s easy to determine whether a lead should be assigned away from a rep, or if an account is going strong, when you’re armed with all the info you need.

 - Reports: this tutorial covers all of the reporting options in the CRM, including our Activity Report (see which salespeople have been making calls and completing follow ups — or not), Task Report (make sure your employees are completing their tasks on time), and Pipeline Reports (pull sales and other process tracking data).

-If there is a specific kind of report your boss wants to view, and you’re not sure how to pull up that info, don’t hesitate to contact your CRM Coach — we’re here to help!
+If there is a specific kind of report your boss wants to view, and you’re not sure how to pull up that info, don’t hesitate to contact our support team— we’re here to help!

 4. Let your boss know that we offer unlimited support.

 We’ll be here to help your boss every step of the way as they learn the CRM, import contacts, set up customizations, onboard and train their team, and continue to ask questions as your company’s CRM usage deepens.
 Your boss can call or email us, or they can even schedule a screen sharing call for more hands on help!
 We even offer free importing services, so you can just send your spreadsheets our way.
 Plus, we have tons of resources (such as help tutorials and a bi-monthly newsletter) to help users continue to learn more about the CRM and make the most of their account.

 5. Emphasize Less Annoying CRM’s commitment to small businesses.